-Minnesota Vikings: Cris Carter's Exclusion from the NFL Hall of Fame Is a Joke
+Cris Carter belongs in the NFL Hall of Fame

 The Minnesota Vikings experienced a run of success in the late 1990s that was based heavily on the team's receiving corps.
 At various times, Jake Reed, Anthony Carter, Cris Carter and Randy Moss all roamed the sidelines for the Vikings, who sported one of the NFL's most feared offenses, even though the team lacked a top-notch quarterback for most of that time period.